gregery/python-knowledge-connector/README.md

 ## process_entities.py

-This utility reads work items from RabbitMQ and syncs entities and relationships in Knowledge Graph based on the queued work items.:w
+This utility reads work items from RabbitMQ and syncs entities and relationships in Knowledge Graph based on the queued work items.

 ## data_model_util.py